keeganskeate/keeganskeate.github.io/README.md

 ## License

-All content and graphics on this website are the property of Keegan Skeate.
-Please ask to use any content on this site.
+All content on this website is the property of Keegan Skeate.
+Please ask if you would like to use any content on this site.